-IDRC Research Awards for Students from Canada and Developing Countries 2018
+IDRC Doctoral Research Awards 2020 for Students from Developing Countries (Fully-funded to Canada)

 Offered Annually?
 Yes

 Eligible Countries: Canada and citizens of Developing countries (except the following listed below)